sumup-oss/circuit-ui/.changeset/friendly-suns-occur.md

 '@sumup/icons': major
 ---

-Add new 16 size 'Sparkles' icon
+Added a new `Sparkles` icon in size 16.